pkestene/ppkMHD/README.md

 ### Build with MPI / With Kokkos-cuda

-* Make sure MPI compiler wrapper will use `nvcc_wrapper` from Kokkos
+* Make sure MPI compiler wrapper will use `nvcc_wrapper` from Kokkos; if your MPI implementation is OpenMPI or IBM Spectrum, you need to set environment variable OMPI_CXX (for MPICH, use MPICH_CXX):

 ```shell
 export OMPI_CXX=/path/to/nvcc_wrapper
 ```

 * Create a build directory, configure and make

 ```shell
 mkdir build; cd build
 CXX=mpicxx cmake ..